Retirement Savings Plan (RSP) - Individual RIP

 General case

-• or capital,
+• either in capital,

-• either in life annuity,
+• or in life annuity,

-• or partly in capital and annuity.
+• or partially in capital and annuity.

 • Death of your spouse or Civil partnership partner

-• Expiry of your unemployment benefit entitlement
+• Expiry of your entitlement to unemployment benefits

 • Acquisition of the principal residence (but in this case the rights resulting from compulsory payments remain blocked).